uaparicio/pong/liga_tenis_mesa/README.md

 ## Step 5: Firebase Database and Access Setup
 - Configured Firebase Firestore database with collections for `users`, `teams`, `matches`, and `logs`.
 - Added Firebase credentials in `config.py` and `firebase_credentials.json` for secure access.

+## Step 6: Firestore Connection Setup
+- Configured Firebase Admin SDK to connect to Firestore.
+- Added `/test-firestore` route to verify Firestore connection with a sample document.